fengxia41103/myblog/content/thoughts/ai.md

     looking_good = False;
 </pre>

-Computer identifies two variables representing two completely different dimensions.
-If you mixed the two in your head, wow, it's a Dao, a Zen, a culture, a you-can-only-feel-it abstract, and that is when you lose the touch with yourself and start saying "how wonderful his new gown looks!"
+Here, computer identifies two variables representing two completely different dimensions.
+This is just my simplified view of the world when looking at the empror.
+If you mixed the two in your head, wow, it's a Dao, a Zen, a culture, a you-can-only-feel-it abstract, and that is when you start saying "how wonderful his new gown looks!"